Test cricket: Admission of Sri Lanka and Zimbabwe, and further changes to the ICC

-Television replays, return of South Africa and neutral umpires
+Television replays, return of South Africa, neutral umpires and admission of Bangladesh

 The Indian tour of South Africa in 1992–93 marked the first use of television replays in Test cricket, and was also the first Test series played by South Africa after their ban by the ICC 23 years previous.
 The tour was also known for the trialling of independent umpires.
 Television replays were used to settle "awkward line decisions" which morphed into the third umpire provision.
 Sachin Tendulkar was the first player to be given out, run out, by the third umpire.

 By 1995, it had been agreed that television replays should be available in Tests "wherever possible" and that the third umpire should signal out with a red light, and not out with a green light (Tendulkar was given out with a green light in the first Test at Durban in November 1992.)

 In 1996, cameras were also permitted to check whether a ball had crossed the boundary, and in 1997, umpires could call on the third umpire to check if a catch was clean or not.

 Test Match Playing Conditions in 1998–99 contained the following rules:

 The third Umpire will officiate in regard to TV replays only when the Umpires on the field have referred a decision to him in regard to hit wicket, run out, caught or stumping appeals.

 Either the on field or third umpire shall be entitled to call for a TV replay to assist him in making a decision about whether the fieldsman had any part of his person in contact with the ball when he touched or crossed the boundary line or whether a four or six had been scored (refer to Regulation of ICC Full Members, Clause 2).

 Michael Atherton, opening batsman for England, said after he was given out (caught) by the third umpire in the third Test in Adelaide in 1998: "In my opinion the third umpire should be restricted to line decisions [run outs, stumpings and boundaries].
 What people are looking for from a third umpire is 100 per cent correct decision-making, but that's a Utopia that cannot exist.
 There's often doubt about non-line decisions made by the third umpire.
 There is no substitute at the end of the day for the player's word out in the middle and the two umpire's control of the decision making process."

+On 26 June 2000, Bangladesh were granted Test status, and played their first match on 1 November 2000.

+Twenty-first century

+Expansion of neutral umpires and relocation of the ICC

+After the trial of one neutral umpire per Test in 1992, two neutrals were made mandatory in 2002, beginning with India’s tour of the West Indies.

+In 2005, after months of speculation, the ICC relocated from Lord’s to Dubai.
+Tax advantages were cited as one of the reasons for the move.